 Our workshops offer opportunities for students to share and explore their own stories with support from a team of storytellers and story coaches.

-You (the partner teacher) provide:
+You (the partner teacher or partner program coordinator) provide:

-A safe and respectful classroom environment.
+A safe and respectful learning environment.

 Student materials (developed with support from Story Works partner educators and students)

 Example stories told by students (video and audio recordings + live stories if Story Works alumni at your school are available to visit your class in person)

 Video resources developed by students and educators

 Volunteers available to work with students in small groups